Weekly Bullion Market Review & Out-Look

 The Telegraph - Global debt hits all-time high of $152 trillion as IMF warns of world-wide economic stagnationHowever, identifying $152 trillion in global debt and stating that Global growth will be stagnant is hardly a negative for gold.

-There are several reasons behind gold's fall last week, the biggest being the Fed and those who worship it, a.k.a. the majority of market traders.
+There are several reasons behind gold's fall last week, the biggest being the U.S. Federal Reserve and those who respond to its every word, a.k.a. market traders.

-In addition, on the same afternoon as the 'Hard Brexit news was released, the Federal Reserve Bank of Cleveland's President - Loretta Mester said the economy is ripe for an interest-rate hike, which helped gold move lower.
+In addition, on the same afternoon as the 'Hard Brexit news, the Federal Reserve Bank of Cleveland's President, Loretta Mester, said the economy is ripe for an interest-rate hike, which wasn’t good news for gold, and its price moved lower.

 Reuters - Fed's Lacker says rates might need to rise a lot, case for hike strongSo, What's Up with all this New Hawkish rhetoric by the Federal Reserve???